dankamongmen/notcurses/README.md

 * **Q:** Notcurses looks like absolute crap in `mosh`. **A**: Yeah it sure does.
 I'm not yet sure what's up.

-* **Q:** Why didn't you just use Sixel? **A:** Many terminal emulators don't support Sixel.
+* **Q:** Why didn't you just render everything to Sixel? **A:** That's not a TUI; it's a slow and inflexible GUI.
+Many terminal emulators don't support Sixel.
 Sixel doesn't work well with mouse selection.
-Sixel tends to be horribly inefficient, and has a limited color palette.
+Sixel has a limited color palette.
 With that said, both Sixel and the Kitty bitmap protocol are well-supported.

 * **Q:** I'm not seeing `NCKEY_RESIZE` until I press some other key. **A:** You've almost certainly failed to mask `SIGWINCH` in some thread, and that thread is receiving the signal instead of the thread which called `notcurses_getc_blocking()`.
 As a result, the `poll()` is not interrupted.
 Call `pthread_sigmask()` before spawning any threads.